-As if that’s not enough, it is served with a creme anglaise – a sauce that tastes like melted ice cream.
+As if that’s not enough, it is served with a crème anglaise, or custard sauce – a sauce that tastes like melted ice cream.

-There really isn’t much to it: cut up some old bread, mix it up with a few other ingredients, let it soak for a bit while you get on with other things and then put it in the oven to bake.
+There really isn’t much to making this triple-chocolate bread pudding – cut up some bread, mix it up with a handful of ingredients, let it soak for a bit while you get on with other things and then put it in the oven to bake.
 I mean really, what else can you ask for in a dessert?

 Triple Chocolate Bread Pudding